Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 ## Environments

 This API is available in different dcoupon environments, you will get credentials for each environmen that you will need to use.

+## API method Version

+The version of api methods will have this pattern "v1" "v2" ... "v?" on his URL

 ### Integration